strvcom/react-nights-2019/README.md

 #### 04. Global State Management

-It's about the time to implement `Cart` and the possibility to add products to it.
-We choose to demonstrate this functionality with Redux which is one of the most spread libraries in React ecosystem.
+Now is a great time to implement `Cart`, as well as the possibility to add products to it.
+We choose to demonstrate this functionality with Redux, which is one of the most widespread libraries in the React ecosystem.

 > [Video](https://www.youtube.com/watch?v=1okwf-6Ujug&list=PLfX7tWavkVjAz0fCSZn47RvbcsTwTfD0U&index=1) | [Presentation](https://docs.google.com/presentation/d/1YItCqFTK-_SzD8sO_uTrae9tw_naE29pl287QITvu1Y/edit#slide=id.p1) | [Pull Request](https://github.com/strvcom/react-nights-2019/pull/3)

 #### 05. Context API & Redux Middlewares

 Redux comes with great middlewares.
-Let's briefly check what is it about.
-We will also leverage this gain knowledge in [10.
+Let's briefly check what it’s all about.
+We will leverage this knowledge in the [10.
 Async Effects & Error Reporting](#10-async-effects--error-reporting) lecture.

 Besides that, it's also our duty to showcase a `Context API`, which is more than suitable for many use cases.
 But without any contribution to the project.